LogoLogo

 This is the Oracle user that connects to the source database.

-The source destination user can be the same as the schema of the data.
+The source database user can be the same as the schema of the data.
 However, we recommend that you create a Tonic Structural-specific user that has more restricted or read-only access.

 If TONIC_ORACLE_DBLINK_ENABLED is false, then to create the source database user, you can use one of the following options to create the source database user and grant the required access: